DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 specification.
 There's also the question of nested NUMA nodes in NUMA nodes (which, sadly for the author, is possible), but let's focus on the easy situation first.

+## 2025-04-08 - 2025-04-09

+NUMA TV GUI work, its reactivity to the user, hwloc topologies and all that was worked on.
+Not much to say, as it was mostly trial and error regarding restricted pointers, lifetimes and expected behaviours and nothing too interesting except endless debugging took place.

+## 2025-04-10

+Supervisor sent review of couplebreak and co., only real bug is that the CPU runtime rectangles shouldn't appear after sched_switch's stacktrace and after sched_waking target event.
+Will investigate later, after NUMA most likely, to search for a fix of these.
+Otherwise, it was apparently very good, which is great to read, after so much work.